bogdan-szabo-sociomantic/ocean-1/README.rst

   Added a new struct that allows calculating the average on the fly from a stream (without storing the previous values).

+``ocean.core.Exception``
+  ``throwChained`` allows the user to throw a new exception while chaining in an existing one: this can be used for creating a sequence of exceptions to trace the source of an error through the program hierarchy.

 v1.13 (2014-05-20)
 ------------------